 Venerable Tenzin Tharpa

-In 2010, Venerable Tharpa took formal monastic ordination with His Holiness the Dalai Lama in Dharamsala, India.
+In 2010, Venerable Tharpa took formal monastic ordination with His Holiness the Fourteenth Dalai Lama in Dharamsala, India.
 While seeking novice ordination, His Holiness offered him the rare opportunity to receive both novice ordination and full ordination the same day.
 Subsequent to receiving full ordination, Venerable Tharpa accepted an invitation to be the first Westerner to study at the renowned Gyudmed Tantric Monastic University in South India.
 Well known for his pragmatic, no-nonsense approach to the teachings, his ability to clarify complex philosophical points for all audiences, and his familiarity with all forms of Buddhist thought and non-Buddhist traditions as well, Venerable Tharpa is fast becoming a valued teacher for our modern multicultural age.
 Currently, Venerable Tharpa resides at Sera Je Monastery in Bylakuppe, South India.

 - Zen Buddhism – The Cleveland Buddhist Temple – Cleveland, Ohio, USA